What is the thing which separates culture and framework?

 In this blog, you will find out the purpose of DevOps, key principles of it and the cultural attributes of DevOps along with some best practices of it.
 And from there, you will be able to figure out yourself.
 So, let’s peep into its nook and corners, shall we?

-Key Principles Of DevOps:
+Key Principles Of Development and Operation (devops):

 When it comes to DevOps, there are so many definitions of it that appears within one single google search.
 The key principles of DevOps remain the same though, even if we consider all those definitions.
 According to DevOps Agile Skills Association, they are as follows: